Which natural resources are extracted in Germany?

 Economic Importance

-Apart from salts, the two most important industrial minerals in Germany in terms of volume are quartz sand/gravel and fine ceramic clay with production volumes of around 10.5 million tonnes and about 2.6 million tonnes respectively in 2022.
-In 2022, the total value of the industrial minerals extracted in Germany was around €278 million.
+Apart from salts, the two most important industrial minerals in Germany in terms of volume are quartz sand/gravel and fine ceramic clay with production volumes of around 9.1 million tonnes and about 1.9 million tonnes respectively in 2023.
+In 2023, the total value of the industrial minerals extracted in Germany was around EUR 262 million.
+In 2023, 400 thousand tonnes of quartz sands were imported, mainly from the Netherlands, France and Poland.
+In addition, around 330 thousand tonnes of kaolinic clay and loam were imported in 2023, mainly from the Netherlands, Great Britain and France.

 Extraction